Skip To Main Content

 Dress Code

-The following are the Dress Code Policies for Males and Females found in the STPPS 2022-2023 District Handbook for Students and Parents, which apply to all Slidell High students
+The following are the Dress Code Policies for Males and Females found in the STPPS 2022-2023 District Handbook for Students and Parents, which apply to all Slidell High students.

 Dress and Personal Grooming

 Providing an effective learning environment for all students includes expectations that students are well-kempt, dressed and groomed in a manner that permits them to actively participate in school and that does not distract the education process.
 Student dress and grooming are not to adversely affect the student’s participation in classes, school programs, or other school-related activities.
-Extremes in style and fit in the stude dress and extremes in style of grooming will not be permitted.
+Extremes in style and fit in the student dress and extremes in style of grooming will not be permitted.

 School principals maintain the right to determine extremes in styles of dress and grooming and appropriateness and suitability for school wear.
 Body-piercing ornaments are limited to the ears and nose, if ear-piercing and nose piercing ornaments are approved at the school level.
 Students in grades 9-12 are allowed to have a nose piercing.
 No student may wear, possess, use, distribute, display, or sell any clothing, jewelry, emblem, blade, symbols, sign, or other things that are evidence of affiliation in any gang.

-Styles of dress and grooming never should be such that they represent a collective or individual protest
+Styles of dress and grooming never should be such that they represent a collective or individual protest.

 Student Dress Code for Males

-The following requirements apply to appropriate grooming and dress for male students
+The following requirements apply to appropriate grooming and dress for male students:

 An acceptable, well-groomed haircut will be required of all male students.